jjnether/obsidian_backup/jnetherton/DA/Active Orders/125287 - West River Electric.md

 	- live bus and dead line will always be blocked
 - ENABLE SYNC CHECK?
 	- applies to both CBO transfer and manual paralleling (if enabled)

+Block if load is live OR load and line are live and (no paralleling enabled or sync check enabled and bad sync check)